 Keep in mind that mailed notices are appropriate for recipients able to read and understand.
 If there is any reason to believe the person is functionally illiterate or senile, hand delivery is far more preferable.
 If a displace does not speak or read English, notices must be available in appropriate translations.
 Copies of all notices and evidence of their delivery should be retained in the relocation case files.

-- Inadequate Notice of Relocation Eligibility. - Grievance procedure not provided to displacees. - Translations not provided when appropriate. - Copies of all documents, correspondence, and notices for each file not sent to DED for the permanent file.
+- Inadequate Notice of Relocation Eligibility. - Grievance procedure not provided to displacees. - Translations not provided when appropriate.

 - Sample Notice of Displacement-180-Day Homeowners (Attachment 4). - Sample Notice of Displacement-Tenants (Attachment 4a). - Sample Grievance Procedure (Attachment 5).